-The requirements concerning the Internal Control System are defined in the Group Directives on the System of Governance (see B1.1).
-The Group Directives on the System of Governance was adopted by LFL and approved by the BoD.
+The requirements concerning the Internal Control System are defined in the Group Directives on the System of Governance (see B1.1) and the Internes Kontrollsystem Framework Policy.
+The Group Directives on the System of Governance and the Internes Kontrollsystem Framework Policy were adopted by LFL and approved by the BoD.

-The Internal Control System (ICS) of the legal insurance entities of GS including LFL is based on the COSO4 framework and consists of:
+The Internal Control System (ICS) of the legal insurance entities of GS including LFL is based on the COSO framework and consists of:

 - Process Components:

-- o Entity-wide processes
+- Entity-wide processes

-- o Business processes
+- Business processes

 - Control Components:

-- o Entity Level Controls
+- Entity Level Controls

-- o IT General Controls (ITGC)
+- IT General Controls (ITGC)

-- o IT Application Controls (ITAC)
+- IT Application Controls (ITAC)

-- o Manual Controls
+- Manual Controls

 - Operational Risk Components as listed in section C.5.1, including also:

 - Financial Reporting Risk (FRR)

 - o IT Risks

 - o Compliance Risks

-- Reporting: To the BoD / Audit and Risk Committee (if established, not relevant for LFL)
+- Reporting: To the BoD / Audit and Risk Committee

 - Documentation in Policies und Guideline

 - The documentation of business processes including key controls is risk-oriented and archived in a GRC-IT-Tool provided and maintained by GHO

-In 2019 the ICS Function is included in the second line of defense (Risk Management Function and Compliance Function).
+In 2021 the ICS Function is included in the second line of defense (Risk Management Function and Compliance Function).

-For business processes shared within GS also covering LFL (like for example accounting processes) the respective key controls are submitted to regular control testing by either the 1st line of defense (Management Testing), the 2nd line of defense (Independent Testing by ERM/ Compliance Function) or GHO's FRR Testing.
+For business processes shared within GS also covering LFL (like for example accounting processes) the respective key controls are submitted to regular control testing by either the 1st line of defense (Management Testing), the 2nd line of defense (Independent Testing by the Risk Management/ Compliance Function) or GHO's FRR Testing.